LightSun/android-databinding/README.md

    * optimize the plugin to use easier.

 ## issue
-   * if you have a good suggestion  about this, please tell me.
+   * this framework i will try my best to uphold , and  if you have a good suggestion  about this, please tell me.
 Thanks!
-   * This is just a beginning, may have bugs ,  so if you have any question , please tell me . i will do my best to resolve it.
-Thanks !

 ## About me
    * heaven7